cyverse/gocommands/README.md

 ### Using a persistent configuration (compatible to iCommands)
 `gocommands` can create a configuration that is compatible to `icommands`.
-Run `goinit` to configure iRODS account for access in interactive manner.
+Run `gocmd init` to configure iRODS account for access in interactive manner.
 This will create a configuration directory `.irods` in your home directory and several configuration files will be created.
 Now, it is ready to go.

-Use any commands, such as `gols`, to access iRODS.
+Use any commands, such as `gocmd ls`, to access iRODS.

 ### Using an external configuration file
 `gocommands` can read configuration from an external file in `YAML` or `JSON` format.